amzn/style-dictionary/docs/src/content/docs/version-4/migration.md

 :::note
 The other hooks are also going to change similarly to preprocessors, in an effort to align these APIs and make them consistent across.
-They will all be grouped under the `hooks` property, they will all use plural form vs singular (e.g. `transforms` vs `transform`), and lastly, they will all use the same signature, with a `name` property and a handler function name that is the same as the hook name (e.g. `transformer` will be `transform`).
+Hooks are now all grouped under the `hooks` property, they all use plural form vs singular (e.g. `transforms` vs `transform`), and lastly, they will all use the same signature, with a `name` property and a handler function name that is the same as the hook name (e.g. `transformer` has become `transform`).
-Parsers will also have to be applied explicitly similarly to preprocessors.
+Parsers and preprocessors now also have to be applied explicitly in the config.
 :::

 ### Parsers